Principals and Managers

 The payment of Income Protection Benefits by QSuper does not impact upon an individual's superannuation fund.

-If you think you have been exposed to asbestos in your school, you should immediately notify your Principal and record the event as a workplace health and safety incident using the SMS system.
+If you think you have been exposed to asbestos in your school, you should immediately notify your principal and record the event as a workplace health and safety incident in MyHR WH&S (DETE employees only).
 In addition, you are able to lodge a WorkCover claim for notification purposes only.

-To lodge a WorkCover claim for exposure to asbestos you will need to complete an Application for Compensation - Asbestos injury .
+To lodge a WorkCover claim for exposure to asbestos you will need to complete Claim form - Asbestos Injury FM202.